build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ### Additional files for Testing and Deploying

 To properly test and deploy our application, we will need to add some additional content to the sample repository we have forked earlier.
 These files are used by the CodeBuild and CodeDeploy services.
-On top of that we will write a simple Python unit test.
+On top of that, we will write a simple Python unit test.
 Let's start with that.

 To create our tests, in the root directory of the sample application create a `tests` directory, and add the following `test_sample.py` file to it:

 ```python
 import unittest
 from application import application